What is Casebox?

 - retrieve relevant caselaw from both their internal archive of cases and external caselaw databases.

-CaseBox is available for use and can be downloaded on Github, but customisation features and documentation will be created later in 2013.
-Before downloading and trying to set it up, we suggest to get in touch with us.
+Casebox is available for use and can be downloaded on Github, but customisation and server setup require system administration knowledge.
+Therefore, if you are unsure, we suggest to get in touch with us.

 - Litigates cases at domestic level but also at regional mechanisms like the European Court of Human Rights, the Inter-American Court of Human Rights, the African Commission and Court on Human and Peoples’ Rights.